Ugandan soldier fatally shoots 3 colleagues in Somalia | Africanews

 The last such shooting involving Ugandan soldiers in Somalia occurred in May 2019 when a soldier shot dead his superior officer before killing himself.

-In 2017, Uganda's national psychiatric hospital opened a unit to help soldiers, especially those who served in Somalia, overcome trauma following a rise in cases of soldiers killing people in public places.
+In 2017, Uganda's national psychiatric hospital opened a unit to help soldiers, especially those who served in Somalia, overcome trauma following cases of soldiers killing people in public places.

 Go to video